Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Abstract

 \section{Abstract}

-A key feature of the many-body localized phase is the breaking of ergodicity and consequently the emergence of local memory; revealed as the local preservation of information over time.
+A key feature of many-body localization is the breaking of ergodicity and consequently the emergence of local memory; revealed as the local preservation of information over time.
 As memory is necessarily a time dependent concept, it has been partially captured by a few extant studies of dynamical quantities.
-However, these quantities are neither optimal, nor democratic with respect to input state; and as such a fundamental and complete information theoretic understanding of local memory in the context of many-body localization remains elusive.
-We introduce the dynamical Holevo quantity as the true quantifier of local memory, outlining its advantages over other quantities such as the imbalance or entanglement entropy.
-We find clear scaling behavior in its steady-state across the many-body localization transition, and determine a family of two-parameter scaling ans\"atze which captures this behavior.
-We perform a comprehensive finite size scaling analysis of this dynamical quantity extracting the transition point and scaling exponents.
+However, these quantities suffer from a variety of issues which limit their value as true quantifiers of memory; and thus a fundamental and complete information-theoretic understanding of local memory in the context of many-body localization remains elusive.
+We outline these issues in detail and introduce the dynamical Holevo quantity to address them.
+We find that it shows clear scaling behavior across the many-body localization transition, and we determine a family of two-parameter scaling ans\"atze which capture this behavior.
+We perform a comprehensive finite size scaling analysis to extract the transition point and scaling exponents.